floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Step 2.
 Gather Case Information

 Any request for criminal court records must include relevant information to facilitate the search.
-The surest approach to finding a court record is to conduct a search using the case number.
+One of the surest approaches to finding a court record is to conduct a search using the case number.
 However, records can also be found by conducting searches using the name(s) of the parties involved in the case, attending attorneys or a presiding judge.
 In cases where none of this information is available, members of the public may be able to find the record by manually searching through court records filed within a specified period.

 Step 3.
 Request for Records